 Since the previously created peering group will be the only one in our example, we have to add a default rule to route all calls via this group.
 To do so, create a new peering rule with the following values:

 - · Callee Prefix: leave empty

+- · Callee Pattern: leave empty

 - · Caller Pattern: leave empty

 - Description: Default Rule

 Then click add to add the rule to your group.